Parallel-NetCDF/E3SM-IO/variables.md

         + 5 are 1D arrays of type float
         + 3 are 2D arrays of type float, all are partitioned
         + 8 are 3D arrays of type float, all are is partitioned
-      * Among 542 record variables
+      * Among 542 record variables (the most significant dimension is time.)
         + 2 are 2D arrays of type char
         + 5 are 1D arrays of type int
         + 1 is 1D arrays of type float